benjohnsonnlp/developer/_content/programming-model/concepts.md

 The Voice service converts spoken user utterances into text.
 This text is sent to the Watson Assistant Builder service to process.
 The Voice service waits for a text response from the Watson Assistant Builder service and converts it to speech.
 The Voice service sends the voice response to the client application that initiated the interaction using the unique token ID.
 The default services in Watson Assistant Builder include Speech-to-Text and Text-to-Speech services used by the Voice service, but they can be replace with alternatives.
 The Voice service authenticates and authorizes devices to interact with the Watson Assistant Builder service.
 The Voice service maintains user sessions with the device and ensures that requests are responded to in a timely manner.
 The Voice service is a Watson Assistant Builder service.
 Learn more about the Voice service [here]({{site.baseurl}}/broken_link)

 ### Watson Assistant Builder service
-The Watson Assistant Builder service allows developers to quickly design, build, test, deploy, and run Personal Assistant applications such as personal assistants for their users.
+The Watson Assistant Builder service allows developers to quickly design, build, test, deploy, and run Assistant applications such as personal assistants for their users.
 The Watson Assistant Builder service provides the following set of capabilities that are accessible by developers programmatically via APIs.

 * Registering expertise so that it can be discovered
 * Routing requests to the right expertise